-If your spouse initially came to the U.S. on a nonimmigrant (such as on a fiancé, student, or tourist visa), and either you are a U.S. citizen, he or she can most likely apply to adjust status in the United States.
+If your spouse initially came to the U.S. on a nonimmigrant (such as on a fiancé, student, or tourist visa), and you are a U.S. citizen, your spouse can most likely apply to adjust status in the United States.
 The main form for this is an I-485.
 The two of you will attend an interview at one of USCIS's field offices.

 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.

 Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card; see Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.)